gromacs/gromacs/docs/install-guide/index.rst

    cmake .. -DCMAKE_C_COMPILER=${ROCM_PATH}/llvm/bin/clang -DCMAKE_CXX_COMPILER=${ROCM_PATH}/llvm/bin/clang++ \
             -DGMX_GPU=SYCL -DGMX_SYCL_HIPSYCL=ON -DHIPSYCL_TARGETS='hip:gfxXYZ'

-By default, `VkFFT <https://github.com/DTolm/VkFFT>`_ library is used to perform FFT on GPU.
+By default, `VkFFT <https://github.com/DTolm/VkFFT>`_  is used to perform FFT on GPU.
 You can switch to rocFFT by passing ``-DGMX_GPU_FFT_LIBRARY=rocFFT`` CMake flag.

 AMD GPUs can also be used when compiling with the open-source